subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 $$ {\overline P}(q) = {m-1\over{n-1}}\delta(q-q_1) + {n-m\over{n-1}}\delta(q-q_0) \ \ \ wih\ \ \ 1\le m\le n $$

 We now have to take the limit as $n\rightarrow 0$ to complete the replica solution.
 This does not make much sense mathematically since we are effectively reducing the size of the overlap matrix to zero.
-However it can  argued that this limit can be taken in a mathematically formal manner (similar to raising a number to a fractional power, such $x^{1\over 2}$ for example).
+However it can be argued that this limit can be taken in a mathematically formal manner (similar to raising a number to a fractional power, such $x^{1\over 2}$ for example).
 In this limit $m$ must also be promoted to a real number, rather than an integer.
 This results in

 $$ {\overline P}(q) = (1-m)\delta(q-q_1) + m\delta(q-q_0)\ \ \ 0 \le m \le 1 $$

-so that $m$ is interpreted as a probability in the limit as $n\rightaarow 0$.
+so that $m$ is interpreted as a probability in the limit as $n\rightarrow 0$.
+In this equation $q_1$ can be interpreted as the self overlap and $q_0$ as the overlap between two distinct pure states.
 So now we need to determine the parameters $m, q_0, q_1$ to complete the 1-RSB solution.
-This can be done by substituting these numbers back in the expression for $A_{sp}$, and then finding the values of $m, q_0$ and $q_1$ at the saddle point for this expression.
+This can be done by substituting these numbers back in the expression for $g_n(Q_{sp})$, and then finding the values of $m, q_0$ and $q_1$ at the saddle point for this expression.

-There is a class of spin glass models called p-spin spherical model or PSM discussed in the next section, for the 1-RSB solution is exact, i.e., there is no further breaking of the replica symmetry as the temperature is reduced.
+There is a class of spin glass models called p-spin spherical model or PSM discussed in the next section, in which the 1-RSB solution is exact, i.e., there is no further breaking of the replica symmetry as the temperature is reduced.
 However this is not the case for the SK model, and in this case the symmetry keeps breaking ad-infintum as the temperature is reduced.
+This results in the sequences

+$$ q_0 \lt q_1 \lt q_2 \lt ....  $$

+$$ m_1 \gt m_2 \gt m_3 \gt ... $$

+and in the limit at $k\rightarrow \infty$, it results in a continuous overlap distribution function ${\overline P}(q)$.

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat21.png)